Henrietta Lovell, Founder

 Daisy Belfield Santos, Managing Director

 Having spent five years working in Malawi, Daisy became inspired by the country’s culture, ethos and identity.
-After three years of teaching, she developed and directed the Jacaranda Cultural Center in Blantyre because she recognised the need for Malawi to be reframed by the international community, not as a country of poverty but of potential.
+After three years of teaching, she developed and directed the Jacaranda Cultural Centre in Blantyre because she recognised the need for Malawi to be reframed by the international community, not as a country of poverty but of potential.

 She graduated from her Masters at Cambridge University in 2012, and had a professional background in education and trans-cultural diffusion before starting work at Rare Charity in September 2018.